Black-Box PWPP Is Not Turing-Closed: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Pavel Pudlák and Neil Thapen for various insightful discussions on the adaptive Turing closure of the complexity classes \PPP and \PWPP and for helpful comments on the draft of this manuscript.
-I also wish to thank Vašek Rozhoň for letting me experiment with the LLM-based service Bolzano.
+I am grateful to Pavel Pudlák and Neil Thapen for insightful discussions on the adaptive Turing closure of the complexity classes \PPP and \PWPP, and for their helpful comments on a draft of this manuscript.
+I am also grateful to Vašek Rozhoň for providing access to the LLM-based service Bolzano and letting me experiment with it.
+I sincerely thank Weiqiang Yuan for identifying a subtle gap related to the black-box reduction formalism in a prior version of this manuscript.
+Finally, I wish to thank the anonymous reviewers for their constructive feedback on the presentation of the result.

-Funding: This work was partially supported by the Academy of Sciences of the Czech Republic (RVO 67985840) and the Czech Science Foundation GAČR grant No. 25-16311S.
+\emph{Funding:} This work was partially supported by the Academy of Sciences of the Czech Republic (RVO 67985840) and the Czech Science Foundation GAČR grant No. 25-16311S.

 \printcredits